bitburner-official/bitburner-src/markdown/bitburner.ns.grow.md

 [growthAnalyze](./bitburner.ns.growthanalyze.md) can be used to determine the number of threads needed for a specified multiplicative portion of server growth.

-To determine the effect of a single grow, obtain access to the Formulas API and use [formulas.hacking.growPercent](./bitburner.hackingformulas.growpercent.md)<!-- -->, or invert [growthAnalyze](./bitburner.ns.growthanalyze.md)<!-- -->.
+To determine the effect of a single grow, obtain access to the Formulas API and use [formulas.hacking.growPercent](./bitburner.hackingformulas.growamount.md)<!-- -->, or invert [growthAnalyze](./bitburner.ns.growthanalyze.md)<!-- -->.

+To determine how many threads are needed to return a server to max money, obtain access to the Formulas API and use [formulas.hacking.growThreads](./bitburner.hackingformulas.growthreads.md)<!-- -->, or [NS.growthAnalyze()](./bitburner.ns.growthanalyze.md) \*if\* the server will be at the same security in the future.

 Like [hack](./bitburner.ns.hack.md)<!-- -->, `grow` can be called on any hackable server, regardless of where the script is running.
 Hackable servers are any servers not owned by the player.